parulbhatnagar/AWSCloudPractioner/Readme.md

 Amazon GuardDuty is a service that provides intelligent threat detection for your AWS infrastructure and resources.
 It identifies threats by continuously monitoring the network activity and account behavior within your AWS environment.

+### Summary
+* We follow shared security model
+  * AWS responsible for Security "of" the cloud
+  * Customer is responsible for security "in" the cloud
+* AWS IAM
+  * Users - default no permissions
+  * groups - group of users
+  * roles - temp access roles for specified time duration
+  * Policies
+  * Identification federation
+  * For root user make sure you have MFA - Multi-factor authentication
+* AWS Organization - helps manage multiple accounts in hierarchical fashion
+* Compliance - third party audits - more info on AWS Compliance portal or AWS Artifacts
+* DDos Attacks - combat them with AWS using tools like Elastic Load Balancer, security groups, AWS Shield, and AWS WAF
+* Encryption
+  * at rest
+  * transit

 # Monitoring and Analytics